 What’s the Connection and How Can Children Get Help?

-While it’s glib and fatalistic to say that bullying is “part of growing up”, it has been a problem in schools for centuries and everyday society even before that.
-Over time, however, as culture has changed, the means through which this malignant social behavior is applied have gotten more and more sophisticated, and the stakes have gotten much higher for victims and their loved ones.
+While it’s glib and dismissive to say that bullying is “part of growing up”, it has been a problem in schools for centuries and everyday society even before that.
+Over time, however, as culture has changed, the means through which this malignant social behavior is applied have gotten more and more sophisticated, and the stakes have gotten much higher for cyberbullying victims and their loved ones.

-Bullying has long been among the chief causes of suicide and other mental health issues for victims; however, cyberbullying and its ability to impact children beyond the in-person school environment has made the problem increasingly urgent and prompted a need for more intuitive intervention from those in a position to help.
+Bullying has long been among the chief causes of suicide and other mental health issues for victims; however, cyberbullying and its ability to impact children beyond the in-person school environment has made the problem increasingly urgent, and prompted a need for more intuitive intervention from those in a position to help.